MARS-Group-HAW/esida-db/README.md

 ### Local setup (Docker)

+> **Warning**
-> :warning: **Prefer local development**: The Docker setup is recommended for using the Data Hub as it is provided, and not for changing regions/data.
+> The Docker setup is recommended for using the Data Hub as it is provided, and not for changing regions/data.
 While it works, it's not a streamlined developing experience, due to need to rebuild the container after source changes.
 If this is your use-case you should go for the direct development setup explained below (though this requires installing a lot of dependencies locally).

 Clone the repository.